Iran Media

 Press TV

 This is a media observatory, not a wire service.
 We track 131 web sources and approximately 50 Telegram channels across Russian, Iranian, Chinese, Arabic, Turkish, Israeli, and other ecosystems.
-A seven-analyst panel produces an editorial synthesis every four hours.
+A seven-analyst panel produces an editorial synthesis twice daily.
 We do not monitor Western mass media directly; we see Western reporting only as it is reflected and reframed by the ecosystems we study.

 Read full methodology → · Backgrounder →